dimusik71/otassist-app/README.md

 - Authentication required for all client data access
 - Tab screens use inline shadow styles instead of NativeWind shadow classes to avoid runtime CSS parsing issues
 - Auth client uses only Expo plugin (no OTP) to match backend email/password setup
+- Use LinearGradient component for gradients (NativeWind doesn't support gradient classes)